stemplayer-js/api/README.md

-# The sound.ws API
+# The Stemplayer-JS Backend API

-An integrated deployment of a suite of micro-services which together compose the API.
+A nested stack of certain serverless microservices to provide the stemplayer with

+- Audio conversion of Audio Files into HLS format
+- Automatic generation of waveforms
+- Mixing together of various stem audio files in order to create a high quality downloadable audio file.

 # Prerequisites